ComputationalGenomics/SVAnnotator/README.md

 ## License

-Please, refer to the license file in the directory.
+Please, refer to the [license](https://github.com/ComputationalGenomics/SVAnnotator/blob/master/license.txt) in the directory.

 ## Citing SVAnnotator